 In May 2014, the DOE will provide an additional round of financing -- upwards of $46 million -- to each of three offshore wind developments deemed worthy of further investment.
 LEEDCo leaders believe they have an edge on the competition through creation of a regional industry that will generate 500 construction, installation and permanent jobs and produce $79.9 million in gross regional product.

 "And that's just the beginning of where we think this can go," says Karpinski.
 "There's an opportunity for economic growth as a leader in [wind-generated power].
 Couple those two things together and it's pretty compelling."

 In it Together

 Besides the folks who have signed up for the Power Pledge, locally generated wind power has political backing as well, Karpinski notes.
 LEEDCo, founded in 2009 as a nonprofit organization, represents a public and private partnership.
-Members of the organization include the counties of Ashtabula, Cuyahoga, Lorain and Lake, the City of Cleveland, The Cleveland Foundation
+Members of the organization include the counties of Ashtabula, Cuyahoga, Lorain and Lake, the City of Cleveland, The Cleveland Foundation and NorTech.

 On August 22, LEEDCo hosted an event at the Cleveland Convention Center called "POWER UP for Offshore Wind."
 Cleveland Mayor Frank Jackson and U.S. Rep. Marcy Kaptur (D-Toledo) were on hand to listen to the latest project updates and encourage more people to take the pledge.